wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "updateFilterById"
-    To update an existing filter, use updateFilterById, specify the filter ID.
+    To update an existing filter, use `updateFilterById` with the filter ID.
     <table>
         <tr>
             <th>Parameter Name</th>